 When Green Oaks was converted to a seventh through 12th grade campus, Young desired to be a part of the transformation and began working as a classroom teacher and social studies department head under Marvin Alexander when the school reopened in fall 2009.
 Meanwhile, Young maintained her commitment to fulfilling her own dream of securing a master of educational leadership degree, which she completed in May 2010 at the University of Louisiana at Monroe.
 By 2012, Young had risen to the administrative level as assistant principal of instruction where she worked closely with Principal Marvin Alexander to change the moniker of failure that had long plagued the school.

 She was named principal of BTW on Thursday, June 23, 2016.
-Additionally, Young is slated to receive her doctorate in curriculum and instructional this December from the University of Louisiana at Monroe.
+Additionally, Young received her doctorate in curriculum and instruction December 2016 from the University of Louisiana at Monroe.

 Assistant Principal of Discipline

 Mr. Daryl Adams is a 1996 graduate of LSU-Shreveport where he earned his Bachelor’s Degree in Business Administration.
 Along with his Bachelor’s degree Mr. Adams completed his alternative certification in 2000 from LSU-Shreveport and obtained his Masters in Educational Leadership and Administration from Arkansas State University in 2014.